zhicongg13/COVID-19-Vaccination-Analysis/README.md

 <img align="center" src= "https://github.com/zhicongg13/COVID-19-Mortality-Rate-Analysis/blob/main/Images/Image%201%20-%20Population%20against%20vaccination%20in%20Asia.png">

-## Total deaths per continent
+## Vaccination over population
-The analysis offers insights into the total number of deaths in each continent, helping to understand the impact of the pandemic on a global scale.
+The analysis provides information on the percentage of the population that has been partially or fully vaccinated in each country.

 <img align="center" src= "https://github.com/zhicongg13/COVID-19-Mortality-Rate-Analysis/blob/main/Images/Image%202%20-%20Vaccination%20per%20Country.png">

-## Map of death count per country
+## Map of Fully Vaccinated Population by Country
-The interactive map allows users to explore the number of COVID-19 deaths by country and compare the mortality rates between regions
+The interactive map allows users to explore the percentage of the population that has been fully vaccinated in each country.

 <img align="center" src= "https://github.com/zhicongg13/COVID-19-Mortality-Rate-Analysis/blob/main/Images/Image%203%20-%20Map%20of%20fully%20vaccination.png">

-## Death Count per country
+## GDP per capita and vaccination comparison
-This graph provides a comparison of the COVID-19 death count between Australia, China, Singapore, and South Korea.
-It visually displays the number of deaths in each country, allowing for easy comparison and analysis of the impact of the pandemic.
+This graph analyses the relationship between GDP per capita and COVID-19 vaccination rates in Asia.
+By comparing the GDP per capita and vaccination rates of each country, providing insights into the potential impact of economic factors on vaccination efforts.

 <img align="center" src= "https://github.com/zhicongg13/COVID-19-Mortality-Rate-Analysis/blob/main/Images/Image%204%20-%20GDP%20per%20capita%20against%20vaccination.png">